Zuehlke/machines-code-people/articles/cya.md

 What: What is the decision that was taken

-Why: Here we document the reasoning and arguments, constraints, implications and references.
+Why: The reasoning and arguments, constraints, implications and references.

 -	Context: In this part we document the context of the decision.
 We give the reader some extra information, so he can understand the context of the decision.
--	Problem: Here we document the problem or the challenge in which leads to this decision.
+-	Problem: The problem or the challenge in which leads to this decision.
--	Decision: Here we document the decision which has been made.
+-	Decision: The decision which has been made.
 Document here the evaluation you have done which have led to this decision.
--	Consequences: Here we document the consequences of the decision.
+-	Consequences: The consequences of the decision.

 When: When has the decision been taken?